nyex/nyex/README.md

 ## 🌱

-my name is Olivia Maia; I’m a Brazilian writer, artist and sometimes the worse artisan in the history of artisanship.
+my name is olivia maia; i’m a brazilian writer, artist and sometimes the worse artisan in the history of artisanship.

 agender. cat person. != girl != boy any pronoun works.